framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 * `getSection( action )` - Returns the _section_ portion of the action.
 If no section is specified, returns the default section.
 * `getItem( action )` - Returns the _item_ portion of the action.
 If no item is specified, returns the default item.
 * `getSectionAndItem( action )` - Returns the _section.item_ portion of the action, including default values if either part is not specified.
 * `getFullyQualifiedAction( action )` - Returns the fully qualified _module:section.item_ version of the action, including defaults where appropriate.
 If the module name is empty, returns `getSectionAndItem( action )`, without the subsystem delimiter.
+Be careful that _section.item_ is a subsystem-relative action so if you use it inside a subsystem, it will be treated as part of the current subsystem, which is not the same as _:section.item_ (which is treated as part of the main application).
+This is provided mostly for backward-compatibility and use with Subsystems 1.0 applications.
 * `getSubsystemSectionAndItem( action )` - Returns the fully qualified _module:section.item_ version of the action, including defaults where appropriate.
 If the module name is empty, the subsystem delimiter is still present (so you get _:section.item_) unlike `getFullyQualifiedAction()` above.